originchainio/test/INSTALL_README.md

 //Modify server_name to your ip

-And turn on PHP Be similar to:
+//And turn on PHP Be similar to:

 #######################################################